juliushaertl/nextcloud-docker-dev/docs/basics/nc-history.md

 The benefit of this approach is obviously that you can have a complete history that you can work with (as long as you do not need the file contents).
 The initial clone takes a bit longer than the shallow one as additionally the history commits (without the contents) need to be transmitted.

-The obvious drawback is that once you need to checkout a file that was never checked out in the clone, it has to be downloaded and a love internet connection is needed.
+The obvious drawback is that once you need to checkout a file that was never checked out in the clone, it has to be downloaded and a live internet connection is needed.